 Is the area sunny, shady, or in-between?
 Wet, dry, or in-between?
 Make sure you understand what is going on below ground, before you start planting.

-If you have a stand of the dreaded Bishop’s weed.
-(Aegopodium podagraria) or other invasive, eliminate it first or your ground cover will never succeed.
+If you have a stand of the dreaded Bishop’s weed (Aegopodium podagraria – also known as goutweed or snow-on-the-mountain) or another invasive, eliminate it first.
+If you don’t, your desired ground cover will probably never succeed.
 Digging, burning, spraying, and smothering are all options—use whichever you prefer.

-Give your new plants a month or more of cool, rainy weather to start and they will do fine without a lot of extra attention.
-For New England, this means no later than the middle of May for spring planting, or the middle of October for fall planting.
-Remember to water during dry spells and don’t stop until the ground freezes in winter.
+Give your new plants a month or more of cool, rainy weather to start, and they will do fine without a lot of extra attention.
+For New England, this means you should plant no later than the middle of May for spring planting or the middle of October for fall planting.
+Remember to water during dry spells, and don’t stop until the ground freezes in winter.

 Finish up by mulching the entire bed with 2-3” of nutritive material (compost, shredded leaves, fine aged bark mulch) to conserve moisture and encourage plants to spread.

-For more Ideas see my full list of ground cover and mulching plants that can be used in a variety os situations (full sun, shade, part shade, etc):
+For more ideas see my full list of ground cover and mulching plants that can be used in a variety of situations (full sun, shade, part shade, etc):

 Now, I’d love to answer your questions!
 What do you want to know about growing ground covers or using mulch?
 Leave a comment and let me know.